 Daveed Diggs gives Ethan Hawke a run for his money in “Mister Fred”, while painting another unflattering portrait of a great American hero.

-This recap of The Good Lord Bird episode 3, “Mister Fred”, contains spoilers.
+This recap of The Good Lord Bird Season 1 Episode 3, “Mister Fred”, contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

 Since The Good Lord Bird began, it has revolved – despite being told from the perspective of another character altogether – around the insistent black-hole gravity of Ethan Hawke’s absurdly charismatic performance as famed nutty abolitionist John Brown.
 The third episode, “Mister Fred”, changes that dynamic somewhat by introducing another historical figure, another American hero, who is just as wild and eccentric and self-obsessed – the Mister Fred of the title, Frederick Douglass, here played by Daveed Diggs, having long-since honed a talent for grandiose verbosity on-stage with Hamilton.